NUWCDIVNPT/stig-manager/docs/_build/html/_sources/reference/index.rst.txt

                 * Import and Export Application Data.
 An experimental feature that will export all the Collection data in STIG Manager (except Review History)
                 * The Administrator privilege does not by itself provide access to any Collection, however, they can Grant themselves access to any Collection in STIG Manager via the Administrative interface.

-    Workflow
-        STIG Manager supports the concept of Workflows, which apply to Collections and alter the available Statuses for the Reviews they contain.

-        Currently, only the RMF Package Workflow is implemented.
-The goal of this workflow is to move evaluations towards an Accepted status that can become part of a POAM.
-This workflow supports the following statuses:

-        - **Saved** - The initial state for a review.
-An evaluation or other data is stored, but has not been "submitted" to the Collection Owner for Acceptance.
-        - **Submitted** - The Evaluator has marked this review as "Submitted," meaning it has been flagged for attention by Collection Owners to either Accept or Reject.
-The Submitted status has certain requirements:

-            - All Evaluations must have both a Result and a Result Comment
-            - All "Open" Evaluations must also have an Action and an Action Comment

-        - **Accepted** - A Collection Owner has accepted this review as complete and meeting their process requirements.
-Further modification of the Review will cause it to lose it's "Accepted" status.
-        - **Rejected** - A Collection Owner has rejected this review for further work or clarification by the Reviewer.
-The Reviewer will have to make changes, then set back to "Submitted" to continue the workflow.

-            - In order to be Rejected, the Collection Owner must provide a Rejection Comment.

-		Each status is called out in the Status Collection Report to help gauge overall Collection progress.

     XCCDF
         An XML formatted schema for encoding STIGs and their Evaluations.